How to Make Mini Hamburgers

 The Plain Food Chopper has a 3″ diameter and is used for small dicing – chop eggs, celery, crumble ground beef, cut biscuits, and sugar cookies.
 Rada also offers a Serrated Food Chopper for medium dicing .

-Rada makes it easy and fun to throw a barbeque.
-Here are some products you should have on hand to throw them followed by some recipes to try at your next get-together!
+Rada makes it easy and fun to throw a barbecue.
+Here are some products you should have on hand to try at your next get-together!

 You’ll want the Turnover to flip those big burgers on your grill!